teuben/DataComb/Overview.md

 * Q2:   need a function to reverse engineer this name  (par1,par2,....) = decode(filename)

-Various **USER INPUTS**, which you should all find in **DC_pars.py**, are described in [DC_pars](https://github.com/teuben/DataComb/blob/main/DC_pars.md).
+Various **USER INPUTS**, which you should find in **DC_pars.py**, are described in [DC_pars](https://github.com/teuben/DataComb/blob/main/DC_pars.md).
-Details on the work-flow of core-script **DC_run.py** are given in [DC_run](https://github.com/teuben/DataComb/blob/main/DC_run.md).
+Details on the work-flow of the core-script **DC_run.py** are given in [DC_run](https://github.com/teuben/DataComb/blob/main/DC_run.md).

+## Assessment
+A final step of this process is to provide plots and metrics for the quality assessment of the images made by each combination.
+The procedure is explained in more detail in [DC_run](DC_run.md).
+You can also run this step alone, loading products from a previous run.

 ## Tips and tricks
-* Start with few **nit** (clean-interations in **DC_pars**-file) for quick look at what the products look like
+* Start with few **nit** (clean-interations in **DC_pars**-file) for a quick look at what the products look like.
-* Run step 0 only once per dataset
+* Run step 0 only once per dataset.
-* Only run step 1 the first time, then in following runs, only rerun step 1 for changes in the spectral or the masking setup
+* Only run step 1 the first time, then in following runs, only rerun step 1 for changes in the spectral or the masking setup.
-* Play with all other steps
+* You can adjust parameters with all other steps for refined combinations.
-* For running step 8 alone: activate combination steps of interest (2-7) and use dryrun=True (no active combination - just load products from previous runs)
+* For running step 8 alone: activate combination steps of interest (2-7) and use dryrun=True (no active combination - just load products from previous runs).
-* If you just want the feedback on the rms and threshold that DC_run has derived from your DC_pars_* input, set ``thesteps`` to any step except from step 8 and ``dryrun = True``
+* If you just want the feedback on the rms and threshold that DC_run has derived from your DC_pars_* input, set ``thesteps`` to any step except from step 8 and ``dryrun = True``.
-* In theory: Thanks to full paths the script can be executed in any arbitrary folder.
-Having several CASA instances started in the same folder makes them interfere with each other intermediate products (e.g. erase each other's *temp*-folders) leading to crashes.
+* In theory: Thanks to full paths, the script can be executed in any arbitrary folder.
+Having several CASA instances started in the same folder makes them interfere with each other's intermediate products (e.g. erase each other's *temp*-folders) leading to crashes.
 Therefore, execute each script in the corresponding output folder to stay safe.
-* Check path names in your DC_locals.py and DC_pars_*.py: A '/' too few or too many might be the reason for trouble.
+* Check path names in your DC_locals.py and DC_pars.py: A '/' too few or too many might be the reason for trouble.
 * In case of a poor PSF (blotchy sidelobes, often for 7m snapshot data)
       * automatically generated masks might let CLEAN diverge
-      * create interactive user mask by executing step 2 in ``interactive='IA'`` - mode and rename the resulting <tclean-product>.mask to another name, so that it does not get erased the next time step 2 is executed.
+      * create interactive user mask by executing step 2 with ``interactive='IA'`` (interactive mode) and rename the resulting <tclean-product>.mask to another name, so that it does not get erased the next time step 2 is executed.
-      * execute DC_run from now on with ``masking = 'UM'`` and ``interactive = 'nIA'`` (NOT YET IMPLEMENTED!: and use few 100 of cycleniter.
-Faint emission might require cycleniter of few tens only!)
+      * execute DC_run from now on with ``masking = 'UM'`` and ``interactive = 'nIA'``
-* Unknown issue: We had hick-ups with data concatenated in another CASA version than DC_run was executed in.
-We recommend that you re-do the concatenation in DC-run, if the original data sets are accessible to you.
+* Unknown issue: Some hick-ups were reported with data concatenated in another CASA version than that which DC_run was executed in.
+We recommend that you re-do the concatenation in DC_run, if the original data sets are accessible to you.
 * Restarting CASA and or using a new shell can sometimes solve weird processing crashes.

-NEW:
+## New
-* The clean instances are called in feedback mode, i.e. tclean/sdint returns a summary (stopping criterion, number of iterations executed, etc.) as a dictionary, that the datacomb-module stores in a pickle-file, and a plot of the cleaned model flux vs iteration number (under imname as defined above, with .pickle and .png as suffix, respectively.
+* The clean instances are called in feedback mode, i.e. tclean/sdint returns a summary (stopping criterion, number of iterations executed, etc.) as a dictionary, that the datacomb-module stores in a pickle-file, and a plot of the cleaned model flux vs iteration number (under imname as defined above, with .pickle and .png as suffix, respectively).
 The plot is helpful to supervise the convergence-behaviour of the clean-instance: if the model flux jumps wildly, it helps to lower the number of minor iterations per major cycle via ``t_cycleniter``.
-Check the casalogger what cycleniters CASA has used/derived before, if ``t_cycleniter`` was set to -1.
+Check the casalogger to see what cycleniters CASA has used/derived before, if ``t_cycleniter`` was set to -1.

-## Flexibility

-## Assessment
+It should be noted that this version will only support CASA 6.
+* CASA < 6.1.2.7: possible problems with analysisUtils
+* CASA = 6.1.2.7: full functionality of all combination methods, but no weighting=briggsbwtaper of cubes available yet
+* 6.1.2.7 < CASA < 6.4.4: weighting=briggsbwtaper available and switched on for all methods except from sdintimaging (not yet implemented; use weighting=briggs instead); sdintimaging does not work consistently for continuum images in this version